Explore the Best PDF-to-Image Alternatives to PDFsharp

 Output Image

 As you can see in this code example, IronPDF is capable of converting PDF files into image formats with just two lines of code.
 Here, we are first using PdfDocument.FromFile() to load in the example PDF, which was originally generated from this URL.
-Then, using the RasterizeToImageFiles method, we specify the naming method for our new image files, and setting the custom DPI to 200.
+Then, using the RasterizeToImageFiles method, we specify the naming method for our new image files, and set the custom DPI to 200.

 Supported Formats and Customization